-7.1 Keyboard, Video, Mouse (KVM) Redirection
+7.1 Keyboard, Video, and Mouse (KVM) Redirection

 The BMC firmware supports keyboard, video, and mouse redirection (KVM) over LAN.
 This feature is available remotely from the embedded web server as a Java applet.
-This feature is only enabled when the Intel[®] RMM4 lite is present.
+This feature is only enabled when the Intel® RMM4-lite is present.
 The client system must have a Java Runtime Environment (JRE) version 6.0 or later to run the KVM or media redirection applets.

-The BMC supports an embedded KVM application (Remote Console) that can be launched from the embedded web server from a remote console.
+The Integrated BMC supports an embedded KVM application (Remote Console) that can be launched from the embedded web server from a remote console.
 USB1.1 or USB 2.0 based mouse and keyboard redirection are supported.
 It is also possible to use the KVM-redirection (KVM-r) session concurrently with media-redirection (media-r).
 This feature allows a user to interactively use the keyboard, video, and mouse (KVM) functions of the remote server as if the user were physically at the managed server.
-KVM redirection console support the following keyboard layouts: English, Dutch, French, German, Italian, Russian, and Spanish.

 KVM redirection includes a "soft keyboard" function.
-The "soft keyboard" is used to simulate an entire keyboard that is connected to the remote system.
+The "soft keyboard" is used to simulate an entire keyboard that is connected to remote system.
 The "soft keyboard" functionality supports the following layouts: English, Dutch, French, German, Italian, Russian, and Spanish.

-The KVM-redirection feature automatically senses video resolution for best possible screen capture and provides high-performance mouse tracking and synchronization.
+KVM-redirection feature automatically senses video resolution for best possible screen capture and provides high-performance mouse tracking and synchronization.
 It allows remote viewing and configuration in pre-boot POST and BIOS setup, once BIOS has initialized video.